Robust Spectral Solver for High-Fidelity Investigations of Aerospike Nozzle Flow Dynamics: Numerical Methods

+reduces the artificial dissipation in smooth (turbulent) viscous shear dominated flows ($\theta \to 0$) while maintaining \EV dissipation near dilatation dominated flow regions, i.e., shocks ($\theta \to 1$).
+Here, $\epsilon = 10^{-12}$ prevents division by zero.
+The Heaviside step function, $\mathcal{H}$, in \cref{eq:AppliedDucrosSensor_mu} sets the artificial viscosity to zero in regions with isentropic, expanding flows.
+The \EV formulation was shown to provide high-order resolution in grid-resolved, smooth flow regions \cite{Chaudhuri2017_JCP, Abassi2014_CF}.

-A major drawback of the artificial viscosity method when used in conjunction with an explicit time integration scheme is the constraint it imposes on the viscous time step.
-As the artificial viscosity is increased to stabilize the flow the viscous time step, defined as
+A drawback of artificial viscosity methods is its constraint on the viscous, stable time step if an explicit time integration scheme is used.
+As the artificial viscosity increases, the explicit, stable, viscous time step,

-may become prohibitively small.
-To mitigate this a restriction is placed on the artificial viscosity:

-where $C_m$ is a modeling parameter.
-Limiting the artificial viscosity in this manner trades the stability of large $\mu_{h}$ values for a feasible time step.

-It is worth mentioning that no analytical bounds on $(C_\mu, C_\kappa, C_m)$ that ensure numerical stability have been derived; this is one of the major short comings of artificial viscosity based shock capturing schemes, as discussed by Chaudhuri et al. \cite{Chaudhuri2017_JCP} and later Peck et al. \cite{Peck2024_AIAA}.
-These design parameters are highly case dependent and as we see in Equation \eqref{eq:AVDefinition} $\hat{\mu}$ and $\hat{\kappa}$ are functions of temperature, grid size, and entropy generation.